1951 | 1952 | 1953 | 1954 | 1955 | 1956 | 1957 | 1958 | 1959

 ||November 24 --The groundbreaking ceremony for the college is held.
 Construction of Swint Hall, Donahue Hall and Whelan Hall began in the spring.|

---A Jesuit organizing committee sets up a temporary college center in the former St. Michael's rectory and church on Edgington Lane.
-September 25
+Summer --A Jesuit organizing committee sets up a temporary college center in the former St. Michael's rectory and church on Edgington Lane.

 November 18 --After a week-long campaign, the first student government election is held.
 "Neotian Party" candidate J.D.
 Graziano is chosen as class president with Roger Smith as his vice president, Barbara Creamer as secretary and Charles Michaels as treasurer.